Atal Pension Yojna: Does it make a good investment?

 A quick primer on how the scheme works: Individuals between 18-40 years of age who are currently not covered by any social security scheme, can choose to pay small monthly premiums up to the age of 60 years, after which age they will receive a regular monthly pension ranging from 1000-5000 Rs per month.
 One thing that most salaried professionals would notice is that the amounts involved are too small for them to consider this as a serious safety net.
 This is because the pension scheme is primarily designed to extend the social safety net to the less-privileged workers in the private sector.
-Infact for people who are not income tax payers and enrol in this scheme before 31st Dec 2015, the government is providing an extra sweetener by co-contributing 50% of the premium capped at 1000 Rs/year for the first 5 years.
-However can the scheme still make sense for you from an investment perspective (howsoever small)?
+In fact for people who are not income taxpayers and enroll in this scheme before 31st Dec 2015, the government is providing an extra sweetener by co-contributing 50% of the premium capped at 1000 Rs/year for the first 5 years.
+However, can the scheme still make sense for you from an investment perspective (howsoever small)?

-To answer that question, we ran a few returns numbers on the monthly premium and pay out details provided here: http://atalpensionyojana.com/monthly-premium-plans/.
-Based on these numbers and assuming a life expectancy of 85 years, our calculation show that the returns on this scheme come to 7.5% p.a. for an 18 year old (earliest eligible age) and progressively decrease to 6.9% p.a. for a 40 year old (maximum eligible age).
-For a person eligible for government co-contribution (not an income tax payer),returns range from 7.5% – 8% p.a.
+To answer that question, we ran a few returns numbers on the monthly premium and payout details provided here: http://atalpensionyojana.com/monthly-premium-plans/.
+Based on these numbers and assuming a life expectancy of 85 years, our calculation shows that the returns on this scheme come to 7.5% p.a. for an 18-year-old (earliest eligible age) and progressively decrease to 6.9% p.a. for a 40-year-old (maximum eligible age).
+For a person eligible for government co-contribution (not an income taxpayer),returns range from 7.5% – 8% p.a.